neuromechanist/bids-examples/emg_examples/Fields necessary to describe EMG-BIDS recordings.md

 Paper: emg2qwerty: A Large Dataset with Baselines for Touch Typing using Surface Electromyography [https://arxiv.org/pdf/2410.20081](https://arxiv.org/pdf/2410.20081)

 Description from paper:
-*Figure 1: Left: An example surface electromyographic (sEMG) recording for the prompt “the quick brown fox” showing 32-channel sEMG signals from left and right wristbands, along with key-press times.
+*Figure 1: Left: An example surface electromyographic (sEMG) recording for the prompt "the quick brown fox" showing 32-channel sEMG signals from left and right wristbands, along with key-press times.
 Vertical lines indicate keystroke onset.
 The signal from each electrode channel is high-pass filtered.
 Right: The sEMG research device (sEMG-RD) used for data collection together with a schematic denoting the electrode placement around the wrist circumference.
 The left and right wristbands are worn such that one is a mirror of the other, and therefore the positioning of the electrodes around the wrist physiology remains the same, albeit with a reversed electrode polarity with respect to the wrist.*

 *All data were recorded using the sEMG research device (sEMG-RD) described in CTRL-labs at Reality Labs et al. (2024) and visualized in Figure 1\.
 Each sEMG-RD has 16 differential  electrode pairs utilizing dry gold-plated electrodes.
 Signals are sampled at 2 kHz with a bit depth of 12 bits and a maximum signal amplitude of 6.6 mV.
 Measurements are bandpass filtered with \-3 dB cutoffs at 20 Hz and 850 Hz before digitization.
 Data are digitized on the sEMG-RD and*
 *streamed via Bluetooth to the laptop that the subject is simultaneously typing on.
 Identical devices are worn on the left and right wrists, with the same electrode indices aligning with the same anatomical features, but the polarity of the differential sensing reversed.*